Christmas wreath cookie recipes with Bible and Catholic Advent object lessons

 I Lost 98 Pounds With A-Z Fat-Burning Food Swaps

-I've lost almost 100 pounds gained from taking the antidepressant Paxil.
-I've shaved 11 BMI points and eight clothing sizes--not with invasive steps like surgery.
-I cut calories, controlled portions and made healthier food swaps like those in Men's Health "Eat This, Not That."
+Part of how I lost 100 pounds without diet drugs or weight loss surgery was with fat burning food swaps like those in Men's Health "Eat This, Not That."
 I follow weight loss gurus like Dr. Oz.
 I change my eating as I learn new food wisdom.
 I experiment.
 If something helps me lose, I keep doing it.
 Here's an A-Z guide to food switches that helped me lose.
-I Lost 98 Pounds With These A-Z Fat Burning Food Swaps

 Recipes to Use Up Leftover Ham